What Is Cyprus Famous For? Find Out With These 21 Travel Facts!

 Xynisteri, Mavro, Maratheftiko, Sauvignon, Chardonnay, Shiraz, and Mataro are some of the popular wine varieties here.

-A visit to the wine Villages with their scenic beauty, heritage value, traditional arts, crafts, and nature is also recommended.
+NOTE: A visit to the wine Villages with their scenic beauty, heritage value, traditional arts, crafts, and nature is also recommended.
 Some famous wine villages are Kathikas, Omodos, Koilani, and Ayios Amvrosios.

 Kypria International Festival